[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

 115:11:10 Shepard: Okay.

 [Comm Break.
-Ed has released at least one of the ribbons from the package and the released ribbon is swinging freely. the pendulum completes 18 oscilations in 85.7 seconds before Ed releases another tape which, apparently, gets tangled with the swiging tape and stops its motion.
+At about 2 minutes 34 second into the video clip that started at 115:08:01, Ed releases one of the ribbons from the package and the released ribbon is swinging freely.
+The pendulum completes 18 oscilations in 85.7 seconds before Al releases another ribbon while restowing the booms.
+This ribbon apparently gets tangled with the swinging tape and stops its motion at about 55 seconds into the clip that starts at 115:11:10.
 The average period is 4.8 seconds and, in the lunar gravitational field, this corresponds to a pendulum length of 0.9 meters.
 As can be seen in the accompanying write-up, this agrees well with tape length estimated from photographs of the gear involved.
 Because of the relative simplicity of the configuration, students and teachers can reproduce this Apollo 14 pendulum at home or in the classroom and learn about differences between pendulum motions on the Earth and on the Moon.
 Bogdan Tyburczy has filmed such a demonstration and provides insightful comparisons with the Apollo 14 video ( 86 Mb mpg film ).]115:12:11 Mitchell: And the Hand Tool Carrier's clear.

-[While we watch the pendulum, Al is restowing the boom and Ed is trying to release the Hand Tool Carrier (HTC) from the second ALSEP package.
+[While we watched the pendulum, Al was restowing the boom and Ed was trying to release the Hand Tool Carrier (HTC) from the second ALSEP package.
 Ed has to pull five pip pins to release the HTC and is having trouble reaching one or more of them.
-This is the third item at 1+20in his checklist.]
+This is the third item at 1+20 in his checklist.]

 [Mitchell - "To somebody watching the video, it seems like we're not doing anything, that we're moving slow.
 But, when you're in the suit doing it, and going through all those motions and paying attention to all the detail of what you were trying to do, you're actually quite busy and are working hard.
 And even though that equipment was supposedly designed so that we could handle it in a pressure suit, operating in a pressure suit is very cumbersome...The micro-movement with your hands to unscrew bolts and manipulate that stuff in a pressure suit is tedious and time consuming and you're working hard.
 And yet, sitting here watching it, it seems like it's agonizingly slow.
 But when you're in the suit, it seems the time is draining away.
 The clock is running; and you know you're working against it and you're moving as fast and efficiently as you can.
 But, just watching it, it seems like it takes forever."]